-Let’s say you’re 45 years old today and contribute the 2016 family maximum $6750 maximum for the next 20 years.
+Let’s say you’re 45 years old today and contribute the 2016 family maximum of $6750 maximum for the next 20 years.
 Additionally, let’s say that hypothetically you are able to achieve a 6% return.
 At the end of the 20 years, you would’ve invested $135,000 and will now have $263,200.91, nearly doubling your money.
 Hopefully wouldn’t need to tap into most of that money until say age 85 and would see the money grow even further.

 Open benefits enrollment and health savings accounts

 Depending upon your company, your only health insurance choice may be a high deductible health care plan (HDHP) or it may be one of the choices on the menu.
 Remember, you must select the HDHP to qualify for the HSA.
 You may also be given a choice for a flexible savings account (FSA).
 If your choice is limited to the FSA, I suggest you try hugging your HR professional and your CFO.

 A limited-purpose health flexible savings account allows you to participate in a tax-advantaged FSA while also being able to fund your HSA.
 Your FSA funds would be used for your current year’s qualifying medical expenses.
 The IRS will usually impose a salary reduction limit per employee.
 But your employer is not required to adopt the maximum amount.
 It can be less.
 Got a working spouse who is also eligible?
 You can double that amount.